A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Methods

-\begin{itemize} \item \textbf{Input \ac{DPI} model leak} integrates the \ac{DPI} inputs coming from the synapses and the DC input current, charging the capacitor $C_{mem}$ that models the neuron leak conductance.
-It has a series of transistors that control the input current gain, DC input current, and leakage current that discharges the capacitor.
-The current is composed of the constant DC current and the current coming from the two excitatory synapses $AMPA$ and $NMDA$, as well as the inhibitory synapse $GABA_a$, which subtracts the current directly from the input.
-Moreover, the $GABA_b$ synapse is connected to the leakage current, directly discharging the capacitor.
+\begin{itemize} \item \textbf{Input \ac{DPI} Model Leak}: The module integrates the \ac{DPI} inputs from the synapses and the constant DC input current to charge the capacitor $C_{mem}$, which represents the neuron's leak conductance.
+It has a series of transistors that control the input current gain, amplitude of DC current, and leakage current that discharges the capacitor.
+The neuron's input current is composed of the constant DC current plus the synaptic currents aggregated from $AMPA$ and $NMDA$, as well as $GABA_A$.
+Additionally, the $GABA_B$ synapse is connected to the leakage current, directly discharging the capacitor.

-\item \textbf{\acf{AHP} block} is a slow negative feedback block that models spike frequency adaptation.
-When a postsynaptic spike occurs, it integrates it into a recurrent negative after-hyper-polarizing (AHP) current, which is subtracted from the input, effectively suppressing the activity of the neuron.
+\item \textbf{\acf{AHP} block}: This block provides slow negative feedback that models spike frequency adaptation.
+When a postsynaptic spike occurs, it integrates the event into a recurrent negative \ac{AHP} current, which is subtracted from the input, effectively suppressing the activity of the neuron.

-\item \textbf{Positive feedback and Spike generation block} that mimics sodium activation and inactivation channels.
-It consists of a positive feedback circuit.
-When the neuron current starts to spike, the current used to switch the inverter circuits is copied back into the capacitor $Cmem$, thus further increasing the neuron's internal membrane potential variable.
-At this point, $I_{mem}$ current grows exponentially until the inverter circuits finish switching, at which the spike occurs and the reset block is activated.
+\item \textbf{Positive Feedback and Spike Generation Block}: This block mimics activation and inactivation of sodium channels through a positive feedback circuit.
+When the neuron current starts to ramp up, the current driving the inverter circuits is fed back into the capacitor $C_{mem}$, further increasing the neuron's membrane current.
+Consequently, the $I_{mem}$ current grows exponentially until the inverter circuits finish switching, at which point a spike is generated and the reset block is activated.

-\item \textbf{Reset block} that mimics the potassium channels.
-The spike is reset by creating a short circuit to ground that discharges the neuron's membrane capacitance and causes the membrane potential variable $I_{mem}$ to flow directly to ground, for a period of time controlled by a bias parameter.
-In this period $Cmem$ cannot be re-charged and a refractory period and an absolute reset occur.
-After this period ends the $I_{mem}$ current recharges the capacitor $Cmem$ and the neuron returns to integrating its input spikes.
+\item \textbf{Reset Block}: This block mimics the potassium channels.
+After a spike event, it resets the membrane current by creating a short circuit to ground, which discharges the neuron's membrane capacitance and directs the membrane current $I_{mem}$ to ground.
+This discharge period, controlled by a bias parameter, prevents $C_{mem}$ from recharging, resulting in an absolute reset and a refractory period.
+Once this period ends, the $I_{mem}$ current recharges the capacitor $C_{mem}$ and the neuron resumes integrating its input spikes.

 \end{itemize}